dgraph-io/dgraph-docs/content/graphql/admin/index.md

 * The `state`  query returns the current state of the cluster and group membership information.
 For more information about `state` see [here](https://dgraph.io/docs/deploy/dgraph-zero/#more-about-state-endpoint).
 * The `config` query returns the configuration options of the cluster set at the time of starting it.
 * The `getGQLSchema` query gets the current GraphQL schema served at `/graphql`, or returns null if there's no such schema.
-* The `getAllowedCORSOrigins` query returns your CORS policy.
 * The `updateGQLSchema` mutation allows you to change the schema currently served at `/graphql`.

 ## Enterprise features